How to file a patent

 To protect your invention:

-- File a South African provisional patent for only R6,950 plus vat.
+- File a South African provisional patent through GlobalIPCo for only $199 or through Iptica for only $99.
 Note: up until the date of filing a provisional patent, you must keep your invention secret.
 Any disclosures (apart from disclosures to patent attorneys) should be made under confidentiality agreements.
 Estimated time: 2 weeks.
+Tailor your own NDA for free at SuperNDA.

 Following filing of national phase patents, annual renewal fees are generally payable.
 To save on patent renewal costs, use our online worldwide patent renewal system.